abin-online/Cake-Shop-E-Commerce/README.md

    docker-compose up -d
    ```

    This will start the application and MongoDB services as defined in the `docker-compose.yml` file.
+Run this command from the root project directory where `docker-compose.yml` is located.

 ## 🧩 Project Structure